norrisng/fsd-doc/docs/api/info.md

 Each controller has an "ATIS" field associated with it.
 This field is essentially a user-defined information box.
 It does not contain the airfield ATIS, unless it belongs to an ATIS station (see below).

-Actual airfield ATISes are implemented by means of an additional online station with the callsign `ICAO_ATIS`.
-Its ATIS field contains the actual ATIS.
-A computer-generated voice is broadcast on Its voice channel to simulate voice ATIS.
+On VATSIM, actual airfield ATISes are implemented by means of an additional online station with the callsign `ICAO_ATIS`.
+Its ATIS field contains the actual ATIS, and a computer-generated voice is broadcast on Its voice channel to simulate voice ATIS.

 **Request:**